Bukola-Testimony/Bukola-Testimony/README.md

 #### - 🌱 I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 #### - 💡 I’m currently learning Cloud Engineering.
-#### - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+#### - 😊 I’m open to opportunities for open source projects, hackathons, internships, and entry-level Cloud Engineering opportunities.
 #### - 📫 How to reach me: <a href="https://twitter.com/BukolaTestimony">Twitter</a>,  <a href="https://www.linkedin.com/in/bukola-testimony-58277b97/">LinkedIn</a>.
-#### - 😄 Pronouns: She
+#### - 😄 Pronouns: She/her
 #### - ⚡ Fun fact: I am curious and love to learn new things.
 I try to look for faster and simpler ways to solve a problem.

  --------------